CS4160/Corda-based-Supply-Chain-Visibility-Design/README.md

 ### Running the CorDapp

-you can run our CorDapp and interact with it via a web server.
+You can run our CorDapp and interact with it via a web server.
+(Our default `build.gradle` file has defined 10 nodes, it may cost you lots of memory, you can reduce the number of nodes by modifying the `build.gradle` file. )

 Open a terminal and go to the project root directory and type:
 ```